Embedded-AMS/EmbeddedProto/README.md

 repeated | Length fixed via template or custom option optional | Full

 All features mentioned above are of version proto3.
-At this moment proto2 is not supported.
+At this moment, proto2 is not supported.
 Taken from the Protobuf website:
 > Prefer proto3 while proto2 will continue to be supported, we encourage new codes to use proto3 instead, which is easier to use and supports more languages.
-For this reason it is unlikely that Embedded Proto will support proto2 in the future.
+For this reason, it is unlikely that Embedded Proto will support proto2 in the future.

 # Development